 Why is National Bird Day—typically in early January—smack in the middle of Winter?
 Our guess is that it’s because, of all seasons, Winter is really the best time to get a clear view of the birds in your own backyard.
-Winter is also the best time to photograph birds, at least for those of us who have to bundle up to venture out.
-Birds that stay put in colder regions are much easier to spot because of the lack of leaves, and the ones that fly South add to the avian abundance in warmer climes.
+However, as the weather gets warmer and more inviting for humans and winged beings alike, spring is also a great time for bird photography.
+You will still get a clear view and a chance to photograph a wider variety of birds before the buds on the trees turn into full leaves and the snowbirds start to return.

-If you want to try your hand at backyard bird photography, cold-weather birds in particular are easy to attract with a bird feeder, which provides a sure source of food when it’s scarcest.
+If you want to try your hand at backyard bird photography, birds are easy to attract with a bird feeder, which provides a sure source of food when it’s scarcest.
 Adorama doesn’t sell feeders or bird seed (though my suggestion would be safflower, since squirrels don’t like it and most birds do), but Adorama does sell all the gear you could possibly need for backyard bird photography.
-Well, except for a warm coat for your stakeout, which you’ll want unless you’re shooting from a window.
+Well, except for a warm coat for your stakeout if you're shooting in cold weather, which you’ll want unless you’re shooting from a window.

 Related Content at the Adorama Learning Center: